Meet with your doctor or allergy specialist, they are best placed to know your child’s specific requirements and draw up an allergy management plan to assist the school in recognising your child’s symptoms of an allergic reaction and response to it.

 # If your child is prescribed medication such as antihistamines and an adrenaline auto-injector, discuss where it is stored, who has access to it and who can administer it?
 Request Allergy training for staff.
 Emergency medicine kits should be out of reach of small children but easily accessible and not locked in a press or office.

 # Discuss who provides lunch, where do the children eat and are they supervised?
 If for example, your child has a nut allergy will they make the classroom or school a nut free zone or have a separate allergy-free table.
-Consider Nut free Zone posters or General Allergy Awareness Posters to remind others.
 Is there a routine of hand washing and wiping down tables after eating?

-# Be aware of potential allergy triggers in soaps, face paints, art and craft materials or bird/animal feed.
+# Be aware of potential allergy triggers in soaps, face paints, art and craft materials such as egg cartons or bird/animal feed.

 # Ensure there is a system in place so that any temporary staff are made aware of your child’s allergies.
 Placing a laminated emergency care plan on or in the class desk can be a great way of ensuring the information is passed on

 # Inclusion of the allergic child in class activities is very important, quite often they can be asked not to eat, wait in a hall or even requested to stay at home which can be very tough on a young child.
-Chat to the class teacher about the safe inclusion of your child in activities involving food such as pancake Tuesday where the parent may quiet easily provide safe alternatives.
-Or craft activities where for a child with egg allergies working with egg cartons is not the best idea.
+Chat to the class teacher about the safe inclusion of your child in activities involving food such as pancake Tuesday or Halloween in advance and determine whether the school or parent can provide safe alternatives.

 # Teach your child not to share food, drinks or musical instruments such as tin whistles and recorders from others.